ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/XmasSnowISBACK/CVE-2022-1040](https://github.com/XmasSnowISBACK/CVE-2022-1040) :  ![starts](https://img.shields.io/github/stars/XmasSnowISBACK/CVE-2022-1040.svg) ![forks](https://img.shields.io/github/forks/XmasSnowISBACK/CVE-2022-1040.svg)

 ## CVE-2022-1024
- ** RESERVED ** This candidate has been reserved by an organization or individual that will use it when announcing a new security problem.
-When the candidate has been publicized, the details for this candidate will be provided.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that it was not a security issue.
+Notes: none.